MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtlutf8tounicoden.md

 ### -param UnicodeStringDestination [out, optional]

 A pointer to a caller-allocated destination buffer into which the routine writes the Unicode output string.
-If this parameter is <b>NULL</b>, the routine writes the required size of the output buffer to *<i>UnicodeStringActualByteCount</i>.
+If this parameter is <b>NULL</b>, the routine writes the required size of the output buffer to **UnicodeStringActualByteCount*.

 ### -param UnicodeStringMaxByteCount [in]